YFC-ophey/SQL-showcase-query-log/README.md

 ---

 *Hi there!
-I'm Ophelia, a post-grad business analytics student in 🇨🇦.*

-*With a background in business development, I transitioned into data in 2022 and am currently continue learning Advanced SQL, Python, Tableau and Power BI.*
+I'm Ophelia, a Data Analyst with a background in entrepreneurship and law enforcement sectors, I transitioned into the tech industry as a data analyst in 2022.
+I thrive on taking initiative to deliver significant business wins using SQL, quantitative analysis, and BI tools like Tableau (certified).*

 **Connected With Me**